-I started learning Japanese when I was in my second year of university.
-My interest developed from a younger age, but I was never fully aware of this interest until 2003.
-Some examples of my Japanese interests were:
+I started learning Japanese in my second year of university.
+My interest developed from a younger age, but I was never actually interested in Japan until 2003.
+Some early Japanese interests were:

-- Japanese video games, e.g., Megaman, Street Fighter, Final Fantasy, Resident Evil, Legend of the Dragoon, and Onimusha
+- Japanese video games, e.g., Megaman, Street Fighter, Final Fantasy, Metal Gear, Resident Evil, Parasite Eve, Silent Hill, Legend of the Dragoon, Tenchu, Onimusha, and Xenosaga

-- interest in martial arts; member of university Karate Club for 3 years
+- I always had an interest in martial arts; I was a member of my university Karate Club for three years

-I’m not sure if I developed or just became aware of this interest, but it happened in my second year of university (2002) thanks to living with international housemates (two Chinese, one Chinese-Canadian, one Syrian, and one Taiwanese).
+It happened in my second year of university (2002).
+My international housemates (two Chinese, one Chinese-Canadian, one Syrian, and one Taiwanese) said something that changed me.
 One day, one of my Chinese housemates said, “Wow, you really like Japan.”
-Not really knowing how to respond because I never thought about it, I replied, “Yeah, I guess I do.”

-Even though I took interest into Japan, I wasn’t learning the language.
-The DIY Japanese package I bought, I never used.
-It was the lamest language resource ever.
-I occasionally looked up words in the dictionary but I had no idea how to pronounce them.
+I took interest in Japan, but I wasn’t learning the language.
+The DIY Japanese package I bought was boring.
+I never used it.
+I occasionally looked up words in the dictionary, but I had no idea how to pronounce them.

-At my karate club, I was occasionally partnered with another student about my age.
-In addition to martial arts we shared a common interest in video games.
-One day when exchanging video games and talking about the look of feudal Japan from the cutscenes of Onimusha, he said, “If you’re interested in learning Japanese, I have a friend who volunteers as a Japanese teacher.
-She does it as a part of her university course.”
+At my karate club, I was occasionally partnered with another student my age.
+In addition to martial arts, we shared a common interest in video games.
+One day, when talking about feudal Japan from the cutscenes of Onimusha, he said, “If you’re interested in learning Japanese, I have a friend who volunteers as a Japanese teacher.
+She does it as a part of her university course.
+She’ll teach you for free!”
 I agreed.

-I started meeting this woman in downtown Halifax’s Park Lane Mall food court a few times per month.
+I started meeting her in downtown Halifax’s Park Lane Mall food court.
+We did this a few times per month.
 She talked to me about Japan, showed me Japanese things, e.g., comic books and origami.
-She also encouraged me to learn kana.
-I had little trouble pronunciation thanks to all the sound effects and impersonations I did as a grade schooler.
-She was quite surprised I could mimic her so well.
-But after six months my language skills progressed very little because I was more interested in learning about Japan than the language at that point.
+She encouraged me to learn kana.
+I found the pronunciation easy.
+She was surprised I could mimic her pronunciation so well.
+I wasn’t learning how to speak though.
+I was more interested in learning about Japan than the language.

-She eventually returned to Japan but introduced me to her friend who worked in Halifax as Japanese kitchen staff at a few restaurants.
-This woman, like the other, was in her early thirties, and I was a 19 year old boy with a skateboard and working at McDonald’s… This woman befriended me, but also taught me about how to cook.
-She was quite surprised I ate cereal, oatmeal and fruit for almost every meal… (At the time it seemed like a time/cost effective solution to cooking.)
-The friendship became rooted in cultural, linguistic and culinary exchange.
+She returned to Japan but introduced me to her friend.
+Her friend worked in Halifax as Japanese kitchen staff at a few restaurants.
+This woman, like the other, was in her early thirties.
+I was a 19 year old boy with a skateboard and working at McDonald’s.
+She befriended me and taught me how to cook.
+She was motivated to learn English so I had something to offer her in exchange for the Japanese and cooking lessons.
 We met weekly.

 Japanese at SMU

-In first year Japanese I learned how to read and write kana and about 100 kanji.
-I could do simple greetings and understand simple, textbook sentences.
-And even though I mastered our course’s Japanese for Busy People textbook, I could not converse well in Japanese.
+In first year Japanese, I learned how to read and write kana and about 100 kanji.
+I could do simple greetings and understand simple textbook sentences.
+I mastered our course’s Japanese for Busy People textbook, I couldn’t understand Japanese conversations in-person or in movies.

 Download & Watch

-From the end of that course (spring 2004) to the beginning of second year Japanese (fall 2004), I made great progress.
-It seemed that every Japanese person I met in Halifax introduced me to another two of their Japanese friends.
-I networked without much intention and made a lot of Japanese friends in a short amount of time.
-Also, while studying, I began watching a lot of Japanese TV shows and movies, e.g., Orange Days, GTO, The Ring and Juon, thanks to a high speed Internet connection and recommendations from Japanese friends I made.
-My ears were constantly being exercised.
+In spring 2004, after the course finished, I started making progress.
+It seemed every Japanese person I met in Halifax introduced me to another two of their Japanese friends.
+I networked and made a lot of Japanese friends.
+In addition to studying on my own, I started watching a lot of Japanese TV shows and movies, e.g., Orange Days, GTO, The Ring and Juon.
+My Japanese friends were making the recommendations.
+I was listening to Japanese for at least an hour every day.

 A Lady Friend

-I eventually met a girl that interested me beyond a platonic relationship.
-We started dating in spring and got along well.
+I met a woman.
+She was the first Japanese girl I got interested in.
+She was ten years older than me.
+We started dating in spring.
 She often spoke to me in Japanese and taught me a lot about about Japan.
-When my apartment’s lease terminated in early summer, I decided to move back to New Brunswick and spend time with my family until the next school term, while she would resume life in Halifax.
-We occasionally talked on the phone and kept in touch via email, but about one month before the fall term began, she asked me if I would like to stay with her so we could be together again.
-I was pleased with the temporary offer and gladly accepted.
+When my apartment’s lease terminated in early summer, I decided to move back to Campbellton, New Brunswick and spend time with my family until the next school term in fall.
+One month before the fall term began, my girlfriend asked me to move back to Halifax and stay with her.
+I agreed.